Kakki dam: Hydroelectric project

 Sabarigiri Power Station was commissioned during 1966 -67 with six generators having vertical shaft pelton turbine as the prime mover.
 After power generation, water from the power station is released to the Moozhiyar reservoir.
 There are 114 employees in the project who works in three shifts.

-The Intake Arrangement of the Power Tunnel
+The intake arrangement of the power tunnel

-This is located on the left bank of the reservoir upstream of the Kakki dam.
-It consisted of a shaft with a length of 237 inches.
+This is located on the left bank of the reservoir upstream of the Kakki Dam.
+It consists of 237 inch long shaft.
 The flow of water is regulated by a vertical lift gate.
-The arrangements have been built on a hoist platform.
+The arrangement is built on a hoist platform.
 Trash rack arrangements are also provided.
-A set of 3 high pressure surface penstocks about 2.611 km long each bifurcating just above the generating station from where 6 branches are taken to the power house.
+A set of three high pressure surface penstocks about 2.611 km long each bifurcating just above the generating station from where 6 branches are taken to the power house.